Sisi198/Matlab_Study/README.md

 <img width="462" height="368" alt="Screenshot 2026-05-10 at 12 30 57 pm" src="https://github.com/user-attachments/assets/62cfed44-0acb-4c5e-a500-8d0b0c4f0a88" />

-You can recall previous commands by pressing the Up arrow key ↑ on your keyboard.
-Note that the Command Window must be the active window for this keystroke to work.
+### You can recall previous commands by pressing the Up arrow key ↑ on your keyboard.

+### Note.
+Command Window must be the active window for this keystroke to work.

+EX:

 TASK 6